ethereum/py-evm/docs/guides/trinity/quickstart.rst

   make create-docker-image version=my-own-version

-After the images was built successfully we can run it by invoking:
+After the image has been successfully created, we can run it by invoking:

 .. code:: sh